Package holidays and linked travel arrangements

 If COVID-19 has disrupted your travel plans and you want to learn what your rights are, please read our page on Travel plans and COVID-19.

-If you are planning a holiday abroad, please follow the advice of the Department of Foreign Affairs and Trade.
+If you are planning a holiday abroad, please follow the advice of the Department of Foreign Affairs.

 Types of packaged holidays